How To Print DTF Transfers At Home 🏠🎨

 -

-Peeling the film too soon or too late
+Peeling the film too soon or late can ruin the design and its durability.

 Leave a comment